Can a short term or long term substitute teacher be full-time?

 Become a school’s favorite substitute teacher.

 People like to work with people they enjoy being around.
-Therefore, you can increase your chances of securing more substitute teacher jobs through how you show up.
-Take steps to become a substitute teacher favorite – you want one to be the one who comes to mind any time a teacher, school, or district needs a substitute.
+Therefore, you can increase your chances of securing more long term substitute teacher jobs through how you show up.
+Take steps to become a long term substitute teacher favorite, so you come to mind when a teacher, school, or district needs a substitute.

 These roles may pay a bit less than substitute teaching jobs, though they still offer flexibility and can fill in any gaps you might have in your substitute teaching schedule.
 As to be expected, you may need additional training for these roles.